 A customer walks into a Home decor showroom in Hyderabad.
-She is greeted by an enthusiastic sales man who talks to her to understand what the customer is looking for.
-It appears the young lady who just moved into the city is looking for mattress, curtains, upholstries, sofa and some kitchen utilities.
-She is ushered into the well decked retail showroom having four floors dedicated to each department.
-The customer is taken to a kiosk where an image of a typical bedroom is rendered and the customer interacts with the kiosk to change the wall colors to that of her own bedroom, change the bed size, place mattresses, upholstries and all the paraphernalia to experience how it will finally appear when bought and decked in her own home.
+She is greeted by an enthusiastic retail offline store salesman who talks to her to understand what the customer is looking for.
+It appears that the young lady who just moved into the city is looking for a mattress, curtains, upholstery, a sofa and some kitchen utilities.
+She is ushered into the well-decked retail showroom having four floors dedicated to each department.
+The customer is taken to a kiosk where an image of a typical bedroom is rendered and the customer interacts with the kiosk to change the wall colours to that of her own bedroom, change the bed size, place mattresses, upholsteries and all the paraphernalia to experience how it will finally appear when bought and decked in her own home.

 Why are we highlighting this?
-Retail showrooms are finding new ways to attract footfalls and actual purchases goods.
-The advent of online shopping in the past couple of years have had some impact.
-However, looks like post pandemic people are more eager to step out and get an actual feeling.
+Offline Retail showrooms are finding new ways to attract footfalls and actual purchases of goods.
+The advent of online shopping in the past couple of years has had some impact.
+However, looks like post-pandemic people are more eager to step out and get an actual feeling of offline retail stores.

 “We perhaps did not realize this but after Covid customers are delighted to come to our showroom and touch and feel the products and purchase,” says Prasanna Kumar, owner of the Kurtano retail showroom.

-In the mattress industry Duroflex is also making some innovative upgrades to its in-store experience.
-Here’s a short tour of what companies can actually do to increase footfalls and sales.
+Duroflex is also making some innovative upgrades to its in-store experience in the mattress industry.
+Here’s a short tour of what companies can actually do to increase footfall and sales.

 || Some in-store experiments

-RETAILS SHOWROOMS ARE FINDING NEW WAYS TO ATTRACT FOOTFALLS AND ACTUAL PURCHSES.POST PANDEMIC PEOPLE ARE MORE EAGER TO STEP OUT AND GET AN ACTUAL FEELING.
+OFFLINE RETAIL SHOWROOMS ARE FINDING NEW WAYS TO ATTRACT FOOTFALLS AND ACTUAL PURCHASES.POST PANDEMIC PEOPLE ARE MORE EAGER TO STEP OUT AND GET AN ACTUAL FEELING.

-Maruti Nexa showrooms are also adopting a strategy for delivering highest degree of customer experience.
+Maruti Nexa showrooms are also adopting a strategy for delivering the highest degree of customer experience.

 “The Nexa showrooms are designed to be a place where you can experience the latest technology and products, we are excited to be able to offer our customers a new way to shop for their next vehicle,” says a Nexa Showroom executive in near Jubilee Hills in Hyderabad.

 The classic example is that of Apple stores.
 Apple stores are created to be a place where people can come to learn about and purchase Apple products.
-The stores are designed to be easy to navigate, with the products displayed in an attractive manner.
-The Genius Bar, an instore counter in every Apple Store, helps customers to learn how tos and upgrade from experts.
+The offline stores are designed to be easy to navigate, with the products displayed in an attractive manner.
+The Genius Bar, an offline in-store counter in every Apple Store, helps customers to learn how-tos and upgrade from experts.

 || Technologies to the aid

-A luxury lighting range of Retail showrooms are able to increase walkins through adoption of iPhone and android apps.
+A luxury lighting range of the offline Retail showrooms is able to increase walk-ins through the adoption of iPhone and Android apps.
 The company has also launched a new website which will be the primary source of information for consumers interested in purchasing products from the brand.

 SOME SHOWROOMS IN NEW DELHI ARE MAKING ELABORATE PLANS TO USE IOT AND VR TECHNOLOGIES TO HELP CUSTOMERS VISUALIZE THEIR HOMES WITH FURNITURE AND ACCESSORIES.

-Luxury retailers are also working on new versions of their mobile apps, using which customers can make payments using contacless payment options.
+Luxury retailers are also working on new versions of their mobile apps, using which customers can make payments using contactless payment options.
 They are also loading up the apps with a lot more features that are going to make it easier for customers to browse products, select, and buy.
-The showroom is the experience center and a proof of truth and experience.
-Just to remind you, these are offline retail showrooms we are taling about.
+The showroom is the experience centre and proof of truth and experience.
+Just to remind you, these are offline retail showrooms we are talking about.

 Some showrooms in New Delhi are making elaborate plans to use IoT and VR technologies to help customers visualize their homes with furniture and accessories.
 Such technology is also being used to help people with disabilities, such as blindness or deafness, experience the world around them.
 For example, a VR headset can be used to simulate what it’s like to see in 3D.

 Now much excitement is simmering as Meta (erstwhile Facebook) announced that they are going to have their Oculus VR Headset showrooms all over the world.
-Well, that’s a big thumbs up for VR enabled-offline stores and how they can be used to ehance augmented reality experience in offline stores.
+Well, that’s a big thumbs up for VR-enabled offline stores and how they can be used to enhance the augmented reality experience in offline stores.

 || Sleep Experience Stores

-Mattress companies are opening sleep experience stores and the mattress industry is growing at a rate of an estimated 10 percent per year in India.
-The sleep experience stores are designed to be an immersive, interactive experience center that allows customers to try out different mattresses in a variety of settings.
+Mattress companies are opening sleep experience offline stores and the mattress industry is growing at a rate of an estimated 10 percent per year in India.
+The sleep experience stores are designed to be immersive, interactive experience centre that allows customers to try out different mattresses in a variety of settings.
 The goal is to help customers find the right products.

-Sleep experience stores are deploying advanced technologies to help customers find the right mattress.
+Sleep Experience offline stores are deploying advanced technologies to help customers find the right mattress.
 The sleep experience is now a fairly old retail concept that combines the best of traditional mattress stores with the latest in technology and customer service.
-However, with equipment that can measure and record postures, pressure points on the body while sleeping, sleep quality, these stores are transforming into sleep clinics.
+However, with equipment that can measure and record postures, pressure points on the body while sleeping, and sleep quality, these stores are transforming into sleep clinics.

 || Mind the Message